mbsperry/isprinklr_esp/README.md

    platformio run -e wifi
    ```

-When using WiFi mode, you must set environment variables for your WiFi credentials (see below).
+When using WiFi mode, you must set your WiFi credentials directly in the platformio.ini file (see below).

 ### Fixed IP Configuration
 You can configure the device to use a static IP address by uncommenting and modifying the fixed IP settings in the `platformio.ini` file: